CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/enderio/slice_n_splice.md

 Adding inputs: (requires 1 - 6) <br>
 Here the order of inputs is important.
 The slot order is from left to right and top to bottom.
-All Slice'n'Splice recipres are "shaped".
+All Slice'n'Splice recipes are "shaped".
 Meaning all inputs must go in their specified slot.
+Empty ingredients aka. `null` are allowed.
 ```groovy
 .input(IIngredient)
 .input(IIngredient...)